isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ```

 <!--
-- This type represents our internal state, which holds the handles for our Pokemon cache and a new battle cache that stores the name of the winning Pokemon for a battle, as well as the actor’s own subject so it can send messages to itself
+- This type represents our internal state, which holds the actor's own subject so it can send messages to itself
+- It also has the handles for our Pokemon cache and a new battle cache that stores the name of the winning Pokemon for a battle
 -->

 ---